There’s a popular saying amongst entrepreneurs:

 Go take that hands on, learning-by-doing course.
 Buy the book.
 Actually read it.
 Khan Academy.
 There is no shortage of options.
 My buddy Nick took himself to systems architecture school (imagine!) to better understand and manage the complex technical projects he was leading, for his team.

 Here at Commit Action, I run a webinar for our members each month hitting on topics from psychology (the down-stroke of my T), to marketing, finances, leadership and everything in between (all my horizontal skills).
+Members get access to these trainings included FREE with their Commit Action membership.

 It’s never been easier or faster to gain a working knowledge of “the fundamentals”.
 The fact that so few people are willing to put the work in… is precisely what makes being T Shaped such a tremendous advantage to those who are willing to work at it.